- Spacious, flexible cabin

 A 1.5-liter inline-4 with front-wheel drive is standard in the Fit, making 130 horsepower and 114 pound-feet of torque.
 That’s good for a 0-60 mph time of about 10 seconds, which isn’t particularly fast by most metrics, but the Fit doesn’t want for power around town.

-A 6-speed manual transmission comes standard, but a continuously variable automatic transmission (CVT) is available on every model and standard on the EX-L trim.
+A 6-speed manual transmission comes standard, but a CVT is available on every model and standard on the EX-L trim.
 With its sport mode and paddle “shifters” it’s better than other belt-driven transmissions, and gas mileage with the CVT is significantly better.

 Handling is sharp and responsive thanks to a short wheelbase and tossable dimensions, and the suspension handles road imperfections well for such a small car, but previous versions of the Fit were much more fun to drive.